Lirim Hajrullahu: Toronto Argonauts (first stint)

 Hajrullahu became a free agent on February 9, 2016, and signed with the Toronto Argonauts that same day.

 In the 2016 season, he became the first player to score points in the first regular-season CFL game at BMO Field on June 23.
 He scored the first CFL points for both a visiting team and the Argonauts.
 He conceded a safety to the Hamilton Tiger-Cats, then later kicked a field goal for the Argos.
 Hamilton won the game, 40–23.
-On November 2, Hajrullahu was announced as the winner of the Toronto Argonaut's Most Outstanding Canadian and Most Outstanding Special Teams awards.
+On November 2, Hajrullahu was announced as the winner of the Toronto Argonauts' Most Outstanding Canadian and Most Outstanding Special Teams awards.
 On November 9, Hajrullahu was named as part of the East Division's All-Star team.

 On January 11, 2017, Hajrullahu signed a contract extension with the team for the 2017 season.
 On November 26, Hajrullahu kicked the game-winning field goal to secure a win in the 105th Grey Cup for Toronto at TD Place Stadium.
 He had gone into the championship game mourning the death of his younger cousin who had died in a car crash in Kosovo in the days leading up to Hajrullahu's big game.